AminaB/html-css-js/nodejs/note.md

 Modules and ES6 : import * as greetr from 'gret'

 Events :
-system event : c++core
+system event : c++core, library libuv
-custom events : js core
-a function constructor can inherit from event emitter.
+custom events : js core, library event emitter a function constructor can inherit from event emitter.

 Object.create(person);

 'use strict' inside js file to prevent silly mistake

+js is synchronised, nodejs is asynchronous and use libuv to run things simultaneously.

+Buffer : a temporary holding spot for data stream : sequence of data available over time, moving data